paulodutra/opentelemetry-js-test-fastify/README.md

 ```
 2. Go to http://localhost:16686/search to use Jaeger

-3. You need the prometheus, you can the tutorial of this repository: https://github.com/paulodutra/opentelemetry-test-prometheus-2.44-linux.
+3. You need the prometheus, you can do the tutorial of this repository: https://github.com/paulodutra/opentelemetry-test-prometheus-2.44-linux.
 After go to http://localhost:9090/

 4. After you did the third step, install dependencies of the project: